False prophet: The false prophet of Revelation

 The most well-known New Testament false prophet is the one mentioned in the Book of Revelation.
 The False Prophet is ultimately cast into the fiery lake with burning sulphur:

 Another mention of a false prophet in the New Testament is the "antichrist spirit which denies the Son".
 In the New Testament, the word antichrist (Greek: antikhristos) appears mainly in the Johannine epistles and in the plural, denoting those who deny and/or don't believe in the messianship of Jesus.
-The similar word pseudochrist (Greek: pseudokhristos, meaning "false messiah") is used by Jesus in the Gospels.
+A similar term, pseudochrist (Greek: pseudokhristos, meaning "false messiah"), is used by Jesus in the Gospels.
 These terms seem to refer to a category of people rather than a single individual.